All Products

 Scheduling Algorithm

-• Four-element: specifies consistent hashing that is based on four factors: source IP address, destination IP address, source port, and destination port.
-Requests that contain the same information based on the four factors are distributed to the same backend server.
+Four-element: specifies consistent hashing that is based on four factors: source IP address, destination IP address, source port, and destination port.
+Requests that contain the same four factors are distributed to the same backend server.

 Session Persistence

-After session persistence is enabled, the CLB instance forwards all requests from a client to the same backend server.
+After session persistence is enabled, the CLB instance forwards requests that are from the same client to the same backend server.

 For TCP listeners, session persistence is implemented based on IP addresses.
 Requests from the same IP address are forwarded to the same backend server.